top of page

 Suzanne often ends her session with Morecambe and Wise’s ‘Bring me Sunshine’; she absolutely does – long may it continue.

-Wendy Coleman, Manager TN22 Plus Club (Engage)
+Wendy Coleman, Manager, TN22 Plus Club (Engage)

 bottom of page